 Animal Experiments in the UK

-We tested on and killed over 4,000,000 (4 million!) animals in Britain in 2015.
+Over 4,000,000 (4 million!) animals were tested on and killed in Britain in 2015.
 This was around 52,000 more than in 2013, and a 60% increase since 2000 - despite a government commitment to reduce the number.
 The quality and value of the testing that takes place must be examined.
 And myths that we use animals only where necessary, and only under the strictest standards, must be dismissed.